-the recent Atomic Cover-Up on the U.S. suppression of film for decades and another on a Hollywood film) since the early 1980s with a special emphasis on the aftermath of the bombings, and the government and media reactions in the decades after.
+the recent Atomic Cover-Up on the U.S. suppression of film for decades) since the early 1980s with a special emphasis on the aftermath of the bombings, and the government and media reactions in the decades after.

 July 30, 1945

 Gen. Dwight D. Eisenhower, commander of U.S. troops